 Alternatively, customize this CloudFormation template and install it from the AWS Console: See the full Kinesis CloudFormation template here.

 Subscriptionscolumn on the log groups index page to see current subscriptions to your relevant log groups.
-Because CloudWatch Log groups can only have one subscription, delete any existing subscriptions to the log groups before adding the new Kinesis stream as a subscriber.
+Add the new Kinesis stream as a subscriber.
+Note: CloudWatch Log groups can only have two subscriptions each.

 aws iam create-rolecommand to create the IAM role that gives CloudWatch Logs permission to put logs data into the Kinesis stream. b.
 Create a permissions policy allowing the